MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-migrate-customer-data.md

 title: Migrate Customer Data
 description: You can migrate existing customer data from an existing system to Business Central using RapidStart Services - or just enter it directly into the company.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: 1799, 1807, 8632, 1800, 1340
-ms.date: 10/01/2020
+ms.date: 02/18/2022
 ms.author: edupont
-ms.openlocfilehash: 3da4b0f6be7c8b4a8844ee479f1cc3e35006e9c1
+ms.openlocfilehash: f339e5c878d64cb243c34c97f6711629389bfa0e
-ms.sourcegitcommit: 1c9eec7554305603d688bf85ce3986d0b1f72ede
+ms.sourcegitcommit: cdb57f14960f58b1d36a1b373fbf35dfed5fad9e
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 01/26/2021
+ms.lasthandoff: 02/23/2022
-ms.locfileid: "5068300"
+ms.locfileid: "8335377"
 ---
 # <a name="migrate-customer-data"></a>Migrate Customer Data

 You can migrate existing customer data from an existing ERP system to [!INCLUDE[prod_short](includes/prod_short.md)] using the data migration tools of RapidStart Services.
 You can use Excel files as the data carrier.
 You can also manually move the data by entering it directly in the company.
+Alternatively, you can use the **Cloud Migration** guide help you move data.
+For more information, see [Migrate Data](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the admin content.

 > [!NOTE]
 > Fields of type Blob cannot be exported/imported using Excel.

 The **Migration Overview** and **Config.
 Worksheet** pages provide access to the functions and views to perform all the tasks that relate to data migration.
 We recommend that you migrate one table at a time, to handle dependencies in your data.
-In migration, you will also touch the master data tables, which contain information about customers, vendors, items, contacts, and the general ledger.
+In migration, you will also touch the master data tables, which contain information about customers, suppliers, items, contacts, and the general ledger.

 ## <a name="to-import-configuration-packages"></a>To import configuration packages
 When you create a new company, you can import company settings for the new company.
 You import the settings from a .rapidstart file, which delivers the package contents in a compressed format.
 A corresponding set of default data migration tables are imported.
 The data set contains master data tables and the setup data tables.
 Your first task in data migration is to evaluate if the default migration setup meets the needs of the new company.